elemental/Elemental/doc/source/imports/plcg.rst

    Return a single sample from a normal distribution with mean 0 and standard deviation 1, but using the parallel LCG.

-.. cpp:function:: void plcg::SerialGaussianRandomVariable( std::complex<R>& X )

-   Return a single complex sample from a normal distribution with mean 0 and standard deviation 1 using the serial LCG.

-.. cpp:function:: void plcg::ParallelGaussianRandomVariable( std::complex<R>& X )

-   Return a single complex sample from a normal distribution with mean 0 and standard deviation 1, but using the parallel LCG.